1% at Asda

 One of the biggest reasons that insurance companies include an excess on their policies is to reduce the amount of small claims that are made.
 Many minor claims would cost the insurer more in administrative charges than the claim being made.
 Therefore, insurance companies add an excess to their policies to avoid such small claims.
 They are also put in place to deter people from putting in fraudulent claims.

 With Asda Home Insurance, you can choose the level of excess you are will to pay from as low as £50.
-If you are looking for a home insurance quote that is completely transparent and that leaves you in no doubt about your excess amount, get in touch with the team at Asda Home Insurance.
+If you are looking for a home insurance quote that is completely transparent and that leaves you in no doubt about your excess amount, get in touch with our team at Asda Home Insurance.
 We would be delighted to provide a quotation that suits your exact needs.
-Get a quick quote by visit Asda Home Insurance or call our team today on 0800 049 6089.
+Get a quick quote online or call our team today on 0800 479 8711.

 Find this story useful?
 Share it with a friend